Contents

 Note this result down somewhere, so that you can say for certain if you’ve made any improvements.

-If your speed test is actually pretty high but you still have issues with buffering, this could indicate that your internet is slowing down when others are using it.
+If your speed test is good but you still sometimes have issues with buffering, this could indicate that your internet is slowing down when others are using it.

 Accessing your router settings